Security Certifications Are Worthless

 And they are creating a huge security risk.

-I’m going to simplify it for you: security certifications are worthless and the people that count on them more than on experience, are causing a huge security risk.
-These certifications only tell you that a person can pass a multiple choice exam.
-That’s it.
+I'm going to simplify it for you: security certifications are worthless, and the people who rely on them more than experience are creating a huge security risk.
+These certifications only show that someone can pass a multiple choice exam.
+That's it.

-I can work with my grandma, or with a 16 year old.
-I can teach them what to look for, and they will pass the exams.
-Are they now a “security professional”?
+I could work with my grandma or a 16 year old.
+I could teach them what to look for, and they would pass the exams.
+Are they now a "security professional"?

 No.

-Would you feel comfortable letting a doctor in charge of your life, your body, your overall health, if all it took for him/her to become a doctor is to pass a written multiple choice exam?
+Would you feel comfortable putting a doctor in charge of your life, your body, your overall health, if all it took to become one was passing a written multiple choice exam?

 Exactly.

-Requiring a certification, and hiring decisions based solely on whether you have a security certification or not, is not only wrong, but it leads a business or organization into a false sense of security.
-This will eventually cause a lot of risk by allowing people without actual experience to dictate policy and strategy based solely on their belief that what they studied to pass an exam is how the world works.
+Requiring a certification, and making hiring decisions based solely on whether someone has one, is not only wrong, it leads a business or organization into a false sense of security.
+That eventually creates real risk by allowing people without actual experience to dictate policy and strategy, based only on what they studied to pass an exam.

 It takes years to become a security professional.